-I was born and grew up in Snowdonia, North Wales, so mountains have always been a natural part of my life.
+I was born and grew up in Snowdonia, North Wales.
+Mountains have always been a natural part of my life.
 Both my parents climbed back in the ’60s, and I’ve inherited their passion for climbing and spirit of adventure to travel to remote and challenging parts of the world.

-In 1996 I graduated with a BSc in Sports and Exercise Science and moved to Sheffield, which is the undisputed centre of British climbing, and have lived here ever since.
+In 1996 I graduated with a BSc in Sports and Exercise Science and moved to Sheffield, which is the undisputed center of British climbing, and have lived here ever since.

 Organizing such a trip required thorough preparation, in particular, because we had an incredible amount of equipment with us.
 We certainly had a feeling of both excitement and trepidation when we were dropped at a beach in South Greenland, miles from anywhere.

-We took things easy on the first day by warming up with a 500-metre pitch which my brother had set up two years previously.
+The first day we started by warming up with a 500-meter pitch which my brother had set up two years previously.